 - How can you handle setbacks positively and even be motivated by them?

 In my previous blog post I shared 5 elements for embracing a growth mindset.
-In my next blog posts, I will expand upon each of the 7 elements of a growth mindset.

-Today, I will focus on element #2: setbacks motivate you.
+In today´s blog post we´ll focus on element #2: Be motivated by setbacks.
 This element is the most critical for entrepreneurs to master.
 If you don´t have a positive way to handle setbacks, you will very soon be out of business.
 I will illustrate this in a personal story of how I was able to overcome my own setback successfully.

 I will also explain what differentiates a true growth mindset from a false one, and share my unique 7-step process to bounce back from a setback that is partly based on social psychologist Carol Dweck´s model.
 If you follow these 7 steps, you will set yourself up for maximum success in your business!